wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 For read-only transactions, the serialization condition can be less restrictive, as they do not update global state.
-Read-only transactions, if equipped with the ability to read older versions (the version storage itself must be multi-version enabled).
+Read-only transactions, if equipped with the ability to read older versions (the version storage itself must be multi-version enabled), can "time travel" backwards in the logical time.
+The result of such time travel is that the logical serialization order of read-only transactions could be even earlier than the logical time it starts.
 When a read is performed, the transaction tries to find the newest version whose lower bound is smaller than the transaction's upper bound.
+If the version is available, and has been overwritten, then the transaction "closes" its upper bound, because it can no longer be extended ("time travel" forward in time).
+The upper bound of the read-only transaction is also set to either the upper bound of the transaction before the read operation, or the upper bound of the data item, whichever is smaller.
+If no such version is available, then the read-only transaction aborts.